cartheur/aiventure-eami/experiments/delta-1/README.md

 So as the Delta-Class robot experiences events in its world, it evolves a hierarchy of responses having a high, medium, and low level of confidence.
 The machine, however, does not like responses with a low confidence level to exist within itself, so it sets out to encourage those events that call for a test of its responses gained by inference or second-hand generalization.

 The delta-class machine might not be wholly successful in its attempts to set-up new environmental conditions, but it works at the job ceaselessly.
 It has a will of its own: It programs itself, setting goals aimed at enhancing its confidence in dealing with the world as it perceives it.

+_Errata_

+Given this level is only verbally described, effort toward its programmatic defnition and bounds is requisite.